nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

       uart:~$ matter switch groups onoff off

 switch groups onoff toggle
-   This command changes the **LED 2** state to the opposite one on each bound lighting device connected to the same group.
+   This command changes the state of the state-indication LED to the opposite state on each bound lighting device connected to the same group.
    For example:

    .. parsed-literal::